Ex-gay movement: Ex-gay organizations

 The first contemporary ex-gay ministry, Love in Action, was formed in 1973.
 Three years later, with other ex-gay organizations, it formed Exodus International, the largest ex-gay organization and the largest organization under the Exodus Global Alliance.
 In May 1983, during a conference in the Netherlands, a European chapter was founded.
 In June 2013, the Exodus board decided to cease operations, with president Alan Chambers apologizing for the pain and hurt the group had caused and saying that he no longer believed sexual orientation could be changed.
 Chambers apologized for what he identified as regrettable techniques, and the narrow message of a cure and marriage rather than a relationship with Christ for all.
 Shortly after, Chambers and his wife started Speak.Love., an organisation for promoting conversations on sexual orientation for all.
-In September 2014, Speak.Love. was merged into Chambers' personal website.
+In September 2014, Speak.Love. was merged into Chambers's personal website.
 Exodus Global Alliance, however, no longer affiliated with Exodus International, has continued operations.

 Other ex-gay organizations cater to specific religious groups, such as Courage International for Catholics, North Star for the LDS Church, JONAH for Jews, Joel 2:25 International for Catholic and Protestant Christians and OneByOne for Presbyterians.

 Some groups follow a specific technique, such as Homosexuals Anonymous, modeled after the Alcoholics Anonymous twelve-step program.
 Other ex-gay organizations include Parents and Friends of Ex-Gays and Gays.

 In the United States, the organization The Changed Movement hosts public "Freedom March" events where ex-gays discuss their changes.